 When building your comprehensive scoring system, ensure it incorporates important sales data and competitor analysis to fit your end goal.

-Below, we will address the three main ways to score content.
+Below, we will address the four main ways to score content.

-Scoring Content Type & Position in Sales Funnel
+1. Scoring Content by Type & Position in the Sales Funnel

 The journey of a prospective customer becoming an MQL involves multiple interactions or “touchpoints” with your content, whether it’s reading a blog post, watching a video, or listening to a podcast.